First National Bank (Birmingham, AL)

 Cause Details

-Unfounded rumor/idle gossip that the bank refused to pay a large $80,000 check and association with Tennessee Coal, Iron & Railroad pay issues.
+Unfounded rumor/false story that the bank had refused to pay an $80,000 check tied to gossip about the Tennessee Coal, Iron & Railroad Company; only small depositors withdrew.

 Random Run